 Welcome to Station Hollywood.
 The permanent junction for the moving train of images.
 Its all about Movies, Myths built around them, the stories, the facts and all things unsaid.

-In 2015 Salman khan's Bajrangi Bhaijaan had the best story.
+In 2015 Salman Khan's Bajrangi Bhaijaan had humanitarian message.

 Salman Khan’s Bajrangi Bhaijaan has very good humanitarian message.Salman Khan’s new film Bajrangi Bhaijaan released on 17th July, 2015, did business of more than 32 crores on the first day.
 The film has excellent humanitarian message.

 The film had been directed by Kabir Khan who had previously directed Salman Khan’s Ek Tha Tiger few years back.
 Salman Khan and Rockline Venkatesh produced the film.
 The music had been composed by Pritam.

 The film is all about a little girl played by Harshali Malhotra who got lost in India.
 She belonged to a hilly district of Pakistan.
 Salman Khan met her in Delhi but as she was dumb he could not make out her place of residence.
 He kept her in the house of Kareena Kapoor and her father Sharat Saxena.
 Sharat Saxena incidentally gave Salman place to stay when his father died some time back.